ChromAIca/ChromAIca.github.io/Aquarium/README.md

 # Evaluation Guide for Human Evaluators

+Please refer to the [Task-Specific Guide for Human Evaluation scoring]() when perform human evaluation.
+This general guide only presents the basic idea.

 To standardize the conduction of a rigorous human evaluation, we stipulate the criteria for each measurement as follows:
 * Semantic Consistency (SC), score in range `[0, 0.5, 1, 2]`
 * Perceptual Realism (PR), score in range `[0, 0.5, 1, 2]`